Definition

 Featured snippets are selected search results that appear in a special box above organic listings on Google, providing a direct answer to the user's query.
 Often called 'position zero,' they extract a concise answer from a web page and display it with a link to the source, giving the featured site prominent visibility without requiring the user to click.

-In 2026, featured snippets remain one of the most valuable SERP features, even as AI Overviews have expanded to 47% of searches.
+In 2026, featured snippets remain one of the most valuable SERP features, even as AI Overviews have expanded to a significant share of searches.
 The two features coexist: AI Overviews synthesize from multiple sources, while featured snippets highlight a single authoritative answer.
 For queries where Google does not trigger an AI Overview, featured snippets still dominate informational results.
 And critically, content that consistently earns featured snippets tends to be cited more frequently in AI Overviews—making snippet optimization a bridge strategy between traditional SEO and GEO.

 Featured snippets come in four primary formats: